BenKite/baseball_data/README.md

 battingOverTime.py:
 Uses the box score data to create plots to show how players batting ability changes over the course of the season.
+This now runs from the command line.